bazilevs31/bazilevs31.github.io/_posts/2015-04-05-bash-intro.markdown

 __Problem:__

-Create a binary bash script(a file that can be executed by linux shell)
+Create a binary bash script(a file that can be executed by Linux shell)
 that:

 1.  lists all files in the directory